 Cogeneration is one of the most efficient and environmentally friendly systems for meeting the significant electricity and steam requirements of the various production plants.

-The fuel used is essentially methane gas; however, biomass is also used, thanks to the plants in Verzuolo and, above all, in Belgium.
-In these two units, sludge (at the Verzuolo plant) and a mix of black liquor and bark (at the Virton plant in Belgium) are used for in-house energy production.
+The fuel used is essentially methane gas; however, at the Virton plant in Belgium biomass is also used: a mix of black liquor and bark is used for in-house energy production.
 Additionally, but to a lesser extent, the Group obtains a portion of its energy production from hydroelectric plants.

 Renewable energy contributes around 30% to the total energy used by the Group.